 Michael R. Knowles, M.D.

-Dr. Serhan received his Bachelor's degree in biochemistry from Stony Brook University New York, and his doctorate in Experimental Pathology and Medical Sciences from New York University School of Medicine.
-He completed his post-doctoral training in Physiological Chemistry at the Karolinska Institute Medical University with Professor Bengt Samuelsson, the 1982 Nobel Laureate in Medicine, and later received an honorary degree from Harvard University.
+Dr. Serhan received his Bachelor's degree in Biochemistry from Stony Brook University New York and his doctorate in Experimental Pathology and Medical Sciences from New York University School of Medicine.
+He completed his post-doctoral training in Physiological Chemistry at the Karolinska Institute Medical University in Sweden with Professor Bengt Samuelsson, the 1982 Nobel Laureate in Medicine, and later received an honorary degree from Harvard University.

 Robert Spiera, M.D.

 Dr. Robert Spiera is the Director of the Vasculitis and Scleroderma Program at the Hospital for Special Surgery.
-He is the principal investigator in several clinical trials and observational studies focusing on Scleroderma and Vasculitis.
-Dr. Spiera specializes in the treatment of various rheumatologic conditions including Scleroderma, Vasculitis, Systemic Lupus Erythematosus, Wegener’s Granulomatosis, Rheumatoid Arthritis, and many other conditions.
-He has authored over 70 publications relating to Scleroderma, Vasculitis, and other rheumatic diseases.
-Dr. Spiera received his MD from Yale University School of Medicine, completed his residency in internal medicine at NY Hospital and his fellowship in rheumatology at the Hospital for Special Surgery in New York.
+He is the principal investigator in several clinical trials and observational studies focusing on scleroderma and vasculitis.
+Dr. Spiera specializes in the treatment of various rheumatologic conditions including scleroderma, vasculitis, systemic lupus erythematosus, Wegener's granulomatosis, rheumatoid arthritis, and many other conditions.
+He has authored over 70 publications relating to scleroderma, vasculitis, and other rheumatic diseases.
+Dr. Spiera received his M.D. from Yale University School of Medicine.
+He completed his residency in internal medicine at NY Hospital and his fellowship in rheumatology at the Hospital for Special Surgery in New York.

 Christopher Denton, Ph.D., FRCP

-Dr. Chmiel is a specialist in pediatric pulmonary (lung) diseases in the Division of Pediatric Pulmonology, Allergy, Immunology and Sleep Medicine and Associate Director of the LeRoy W. Matthews Cystic Fibrosis Center at University Hospitals Rainbow Babies & Children’s Hospital.
+Dr. James Chmiel is a specialist in pediatric pulmonary (lung) diseases in the Division of Pediatric Pulmonology, Allergy, Immunology and Sleep Medicine and Associate Director of the LeRoy W. Matthews Cystic Fibrosis Center at University Hospitals Rainbow Babies & Children's Hospital in Cleveland, Ohio.
 Dr. Chmiel is board certified in pediatrics and pediatric pulmonology.
-His special interests include pediatric asthma, cystic fibrosis, other pulmonary diseases and bronchoscopy.
-He was appointed to the UH Rainbow Babies & Children’s Hospital staff in 1998.
+His special interests include pediatric asthma, cystic fibrosis, other pulmonary diseases, and bronchoscopy.
+He was appointed to the UH Rainbow Babies & Children's Hospital staff in 1998.

 Stuart Elborn, M.D., FRCP